vulcanyao/Incentive-aware-Electric-Vehicle-Routing-Problem-a-Bi-level-Model-and-Solution-Algorithm/README.md

 # Incentive-aware-Electric-Vehicle-Routing-Problem-a-Bi-level-Model-and-Solution-Algorithm
-Python implementation of a bi-level solution approach
+Python implementation of a bi-level model.